Germano Nati

 Germano Nati (1946–2008) was an Eritrean politician.
 He joined EPLF in 1977 and, since independence, has held the following positions: member of the Central Council and Executive Committee of PFDJ, member of the National Assembly, Administrator of the Gash-Setit Province and Head of Social Affairs in the Southern Red Sea Region.

-Mr. Nati died on March 17, 2008, in the prison cell of the PFDJ regime, after being imprisoned by Isaias Afwerki for being a part of the G15 who called for a democracy.
+Mr. Nati died on March 17, 2008, in the prison cell of the PFDJ regime, after being imprisoned in 2001 by Isaias Afwerki for being a part of the G-15 who called for a democracy.